GuilhermeChicolet/interactive-theme-page/README/README.md

 ## Version caracteristics:

-- Developed for Desktops and in other devices, like Smartphones and Tablets.
+- Developed for Desktops and other devices, like Smartphones and Tablets.

 # Linkedin [<img src="./media/linkedin.ico" alt="gif da pokedex">](https://www.linkedin.com/in/guilherme-santamaria-chicolet-593290147/)